-Barcelona v Eibar
+Barcelona 6-1 Eibar

 Live Text

 Corner, Eibar.
-Conceded by Gerard Piqué.
+Conceded by Javier Mascherano.

 Attempt blocked.
-Takashi Inui (Eibar) right footed shot from the right side of the box is blocked.
-Assisted by Gonzalo Escalante.
+Takashi Inui (Eibar) right footed shot from outside the box is blocked.

-Attempt saved.
-Lionel Messi (Barcelona) left footed shot from outside the box is saved in the top left corner.
-Assisted by Gerard Deulofeu.

-Attempt saved.
-Gonzalo Escalante (Eibar) header from the centre of the box is saved in the bottom right corner.
-Assisted by Joan Jordán.
+Charles (Eibar) hits the bar with a header from the centre of the box.
+Assisted by David Juncà with a cross following a set piece situation.

 Foul by Gerard Piqué (Barcelona).

-Sergi Enrich (Eibar) wins a free kick in the attacking half.
+Gonzalo Escalante (Eibar) wins a free kick in the attacking half.

-Offside, Barcelona.
-Andrés Iniesta tries a through ball, but Gerard Deulofeu is caught offside.

 Goal!